BrendanSweeny/pywatlow/pywatlow/docs/usage.rst

 	pywatlow [-h] [-r PORT ADDR PARAM | -s PORT ADDR TEMP]

-Read the current temperature in Celsius.
+Read the current temperature in degrees Celsius.
 This is equivalent to calling `Watlow(port='COM5',address=1).readParam(4001)`::

 	# Read the current temperature (parameter 4001) of the Watlow controller